 I applied for the E&C Activators program so that I could share my passion with other people.
 I believe that having an innovative, entrepreneurial mind is beneficial asset regardless of what career path you chose to go into; therefore, the impact I want to have is to see more students from different faculties taking advantage of the entrepreneurship opportunities at SFU.

-Hi, everyone!
 My curiosity for social entrepreneurship and changemaking over the past few years has led me to countless opportunities; from speaking to CEO’s and presidents of Fortune 500 companies to getting my hands dirty by leading over 140 student changemakers as Enactus SFU’s President.
 In my spare time, I am a full-time student at Simon Fraser University, completing a Bachelor of Business Administration with a minor in Education.
 I am constantly striving to empower students to realize that they have the ability to make significant change in the world; they just have to try.
 I wanted to join the Activator’s program to create an avenue for younger students to get involved in the SFU innovation sphere.
-I look forward to hearing from you!

-Hello, everyone!
-My name is Khayla Almonte-Davila, and I’m a BBA candidate with a concentration in Marketing and an entrepreneurial mind.
 I began my changemaking journey when I joined Enactus SFU in my second year, teaching at-risk youth about financial literacy.
-Shortly after, I discovered the wonders of RADIUS SFU through the Social Innovation Speaker Series in March 2016, where I was introduced to the Semester in Development.
-This program allowed me to intern in Kampala, Uganda, for a social enterprise called Sawa World on the Marketing and Partnership Development Team.
+Shortly after, interned in Kampala, Uganda, for a social enterprise called Sawa World on the Marketing and Partnership Development Team.
 I was able to learn from local entrepreneurs who teach local youth about innovative solutions to help them become financially capable and surpass the poverty line.

-Finally, I’m exploring environmental sustainability through my role as a volunteer blog writer at Embark Sustainability.
 The E&C Activators Program sparked my interest because I wanted to show business students that there can be a bridge between what we learn as BBA candidates and creating social change; there are opportunities within social innovation where our skills are incredibly useful.
-Through this program, I’m excited to support the programs and courses that embody social innovation and provide more opportunities for students to dip their hands into this realm.
 Ultimately, I wish to influence the curriculum at the Beedie School of Business to incorporate social issues and to put a greater emphasis on entrepreneurship.

-Hi there!
 I’m currently pursuing a joint Major in Business and Interactive Arts & Technology (Marketing & Design).
 I have been involved with Enactus SFU since I was in my first year.
 I started as a graphic designer for a program called Hunger Actions, where we taught low-income mothers about financial literacy and healthy cooking.
-Currently, I am the Project Manager for Soap for Hope, non-profit social enterprise that collects and sanitizes gently used bar soaps from hotels and upcycles them into liquid hand soap.
-Partnered with a non-profit organization, we work towards providing wages and transitional work opportunities to marginalized individuals who help with production, all while diverting reusable materials from the waste stream.
-I have also been a mentor for the BASS Mentorship Program and a BASS FROSH leader!
-I am also going to be a team host for CaseIT 2018.
+I also served as the Project Manager for Soap for Hope, non-profit social enterprise that collects and sanitizes gently used bar soaps from hotels and upcycles them into liquid hand soap.
+Partnered with a non-profit organization, we worked towards providing wages and transitional work opportunities to marginalized individuals who help with production, all while diverting reusable materials from the waste stream.
+In addition, I was a mentor for the BASS Mentorship Program and was a BASS LAUNCH leader!
 In my spare time, I love attending live music concerts, collecting vinyl records, exploring Vancouver, reading, and playing video games.
 My curiosity drives me to learn more about things I’m not familiar with and discover new experiences!

-Hi everyone!
-I’m currently in my 4th year in the Faculty of Health Sciences, concentrating in the Population and Quantitative Sciences.
-I also work as the current President of two student groups: UNICEF SFU and Project Pulse Vancouver.
+I’m currently in my studying Health Sciences, concentrating in the Population and Quantitative Sciences.
+I have served as the president fro two student groups: UNICEF SFU and Project Pulse Vancouver.
 My passions lie within humanitarian advocacy, educational development, and exploring ways to create health improvements (particularly in the realms of mental health).
 In my free time, I enjoy eating good food, lifting weights, and listening to podcasts.

 The E&C Activators program is supported by SFU Innovates and the Beedie School of Business.
 It is co-delivered by RADIUS and Coast Capital Savings Venture Connection.